avanwouwe/citadel-browser-agent/README.md

 ## Frequently Asked Questions

 ### who is Citadel meant for?
-The design objective of Citadel is to allow a CISO or a CIO to gain better operational awareness of the security events in their scope.
-However in theory end-users can opt to install the extension just to benefit from the blacklisting functionality, to complement the existing protections already offered by [Google Safe Browsing](https://safebrowsing.google.com/).
+The design objective of Citadel is to allow a CISO or a CIO to secure staff laptops, increase situational awareness and allow DFIR.
+There is no benefit for an end-user if the extension is installed without also setting up the Native Messaging ([macOS](/doc/macos.md) / [Windows](/doc/windows.md)).

-### what about user privacy?
+### what about end-user privacy?
 Citadel has privacy-preserving defaults and allows you to reinforce (or reduce) this protection using the configuration.
-Specifically:
+By default:
 * shadow IT detection only logs the name of the site, and the number of interactions
 * shadow IT detection tries to report only on applications (i.e. websites that require authentication)
-* events lower than a certain level are sanitized (by default only sensitive events such as downloads and alerts are not masked)
+* events lower than `INFO` log level are masked (meaning only sensitive events such as downloads and alerts are not masked)
-* log levels allow you to log events locally but not send them to your EDR, allowing post-incident analysis without having everything centrally logged
+* log levels allow you to log events locally but not send them to your EDR, thus allowing post-incident analysis without having everything centrally logged

 See the [configuration](/config.js) to understand the default settings.